 Attorney for Bank Account Seizures for Forfeiture in Florida

-If you received a notice that law enforcement officers in Florida have seized the funds in your bank account for forfeiture, then contact an experienced asset forfeiture attorney at Sammis Law Firm.
+If you received a notice that a local, state, or federal government agency seized funds from your bank account for forfeiture, then contact attorney Leslie Sammis, an experienced civil asset forfeiture attorney at Sammis Law Firm.

 Act quickly.
-If you want to contest the seizure of funds in a bank account, your best chance of getting the money back quickly often requires demanding an adversarial preliminary hearing immediately after receiving the notice.
+If you want to contest the seizure of funds in a bank account, your best chance of getting the money back quickly often requires demanding an adversarial preliminary hearing immediately after receiving the notice or filing a claim.

 Do NOT waive until the end of the 15 days because you must ensure the demand for an adversarial preliminary hearing is actually RECEIVED within the time provided.